 The Economics and Business Section of IR Insider publishes breaking news reports and analysis regarding developments relating to the U.S. Economy.
-Topics covered in the Science and Technology Section may include the U.S. national debt, changes in policies affecting interest rates, inflation, and unemployment rates.
+Topics covered in the Economics and Business Section may include the U.S. national debt, changes in policies affecting interest rates, inflation, and unemployment rates.
 Updates on U.S. foreign trade, international trade, transnational trade deals, and ratification of economic treaties and sanctions may be further addressed.
 Additionally, news and data on world financial markets and leading banking institutions will be discussed.
 Our writers Shraman Sen, Angie Lin, Audrey Ren produce weekly.
 Our section editor is Ritika Pathak.

 On Thursday, Starbucks announced that it would begin offering delivery services at around 2,000 of its roughly 8,000 stores in the United States in early 2019.
 The coffee chain began testing its new program in Miami over the summer and will partner with Uber Eats to deliver drinks to customers’ doors.

 On Thursday, Lyft Inc. announced that it had filed confidential paperwork for an initial public offering, keeping the company on track in its agenda to reach the public market by March or April of 2019, although the timing is “subject to market and other conditions.”
 The underwriters for the IPO are said to be JPMorgan Chase, Credit Suisse and Jefferies, while the number of shares and price range is still unknown.

 Qatar citizens have the highest per capita income of any country thanks to its status as the world’s largest exporter of liquefied natural gas, but the country’s decision to end its nearly 60-year-old membership in the Organization of the Petroleum Exporting Countries (OPEC) caught many observers by surprise earlier this week.